-In the United States, it’s estimated 6.5 out of every 1,000 children will not make it past the age of 5-years-old.
-While there are a number of different causes of these deaths, a large number of them happen in what should be the most peaceful place in every home: the crib.
-It’s shocking just how many sleep products that have caused child fatalities are still available to purchase, online or even in stores, despite recalls and government warnings.
+In the United States, it’s estimated that 6.5 out of every 1,000 children will not make it past the age of 5.
+While there are a number of different causes contributing to these deaths, many happen in what should be the most peaceful place in every home: the crib.
+It’s shocking just how many sleep products that have caused child fatalities are still available for purchase, online and even in stores, despite recalls and government warnings.
 We’ve collected a short list of some of the most dangerous sleep products — from bumpers to blankets — that parents should never ever buy.

 READ MORE: The Fatherly Guide to Sleep

 Why You Shouldn’t Use It: Thick crib bumpers made of comforter material have been known to cause suffocation in children should they roll into it at a young age.
-The Food & Drug Administration (FDA) recommends against using bumpers in the crib and there have been 27 reported deaths between 1985 and 2005 due to baby bumpers.
-Some states like Ohio have even banned the sale of certain bumpers entirely because of the fatal risks.
+The Food & Drug Administration (FDA) recommends against using bumpers in the crib — there were 27 reported deaths between 1985 and 2005 due to baby bumpers.
+Some states, like Ohio, have even banned the sale of certain bumpers because of their potentially fatal risks.

-Potentially Dangerous Examples: Any of the thick, cutesy bumpers sold with crib bedding kits like this.
+Potentially Dangerous Examples: Any of the thick, cutesy bumpers sold with crib bedding kits.
 You know the ones.
 Believe it or not, these are often still sold at big chain stores and online.

-Potentially Dangerous Examples: The recall was specifically targeted towards the Tots In Mind crib tent but others are still on the market and just as dangerous.
+Potentially Dangerous Examples: The recall was specifically targeted at the Tots in Mind crib tent, but others are still on the market and just as dangerous.
 All crib tents should be avoided.

 Why You Shouldn’t Use It: While it might be tempting to pile on some blankets to keep your child warm at night, all you’re really doing is introducing a possible suffocation hazard into their crib.
 The AAP recommends not having any blankets whatsoever in the crib.